Ottawa Senators: Logo and jersey design

 In 2011, the Senators introduced a throwback-inspired third jersey design.
-Mostly black, the jersey incorporated horizontal striping intended to be reminiscent of the original Senators' 'barber-pole' designs.
+Predominantly black, the jersey incorporated horizontal striping intended to be reminiscent of the original Senators' 'barber-pole' designs.
 Shield-type patches were added to the shoulders.
-The design of the shield-type patches was intended to be similar to the shield patches that the original Senators added to their jerseys after each Stanley Cup championship win.
-The patches spell the team name, one in English, and one in French.
-The design was a collaborative effort between the Senators and a fan in Gatineau, Quebec who had been circulating a version of it on the internet since 2009.
+The design of the shield-type patches was meant to be similar to the shield patches that the original Senators added to their jerseys after each Stanley Cup championship win.
+The patches spell the team name, one in English and one in French.
+The design was a collaborative effort between the Senators and a fan in Gatineau, Quebec, who had been circulating a version of it on the internet since 2009.
 The black third jerseys served as the basis of the Senators' 2014 Heritage Classic jerseys, which used cream as the base colour.

 In 2017, the Senators' jerseys received a slight makeover when Adidas replaced Reebok as the NHL's uniform provider.
 The number font was changed to match those of their recent third jerseys, which were retired after the 2016–17 season.
-Prior to the 2018–19 season, the Senators brought back the red jerseys worn during the NHL 100 Classic as a third jersey.
+Before the 2018–19 season, the Senators brought back the red jerseys worn during the NHL 100 Classic as a third jersey.
 The design featured a silver "O" in front with black trim amid horizontal black, silver and white stripes.

 In 2020, the Senators reintroduced its 1997–2007 logo with the jersey set used from 1992 to 1995.
 The updated logo uses a gold outline as opposed to red.
-The new uniforms, while largely resembling the originals from the 1990s, retained the lettering font used since the Adidas takeover, while the white uniforms retained only the black and red stripes along the upper arm sleeves.
+The new uniforms, while largely resembling the originals from the 1990s, retained the lettering font used since the Adidas takeover.
+In contrast, the white uniforms retained only the black and red stripes along the upper arm sleeves.
 Both the home and away uniforms include a red band across the very bottom of the jerseys.
 In addition, the Senators unveiled a "Reverse Retro" alternate uniform; the design was of the original 1992–93 uniform but with red as the base colour.
 In the 2022–23 season, the Senators wore "Reverse Retro" uniforms based on the alternates they wore from 1997 to 2007, but with the current 2-D logo in front, black as the base colour and less white elements.

+Prior to the 2025–26 season, the Senators unveiled a red alternate uniform, again using the primary logo as the crest along with gold and black stripes along the waist, shoulders and sleeves.